 When does term life insurance payout?

-Term life insurance is a popular part of long-term financial planning.
+Term life insurance can be a popular part of helping prepare for your financial future.
 To effectively incorporate a term life insurance policy into your financial portfolio, you must understand how and when term life insurance payouts are delivered to beneficiaries.
 This includes understanding how quickly benefits will be paid and designing a policy with the payout option that works best for your financial planning.

 Typically, term life insurance benefits are paid when the insured has died and the beneficiary files a death claim with the insurance company.
 Many states allow insurers 30 days to review the claim after receiving a certified copy of the death certificate.
 Then insurers can payout benefits, deny the claim, or ask for additional information to process the claim.